teacheredu-euniwell/oer-diversity-inclusion/README.md

 "When referring to the design of education, inclusion implies a classroom where the diversity of students is acknowledged in that all students are provided with a meaningful education (Florian, 2017[^3]; Popkewitz, 2004[^4]).
 An inclusive classroom contains a diverse mix of students and inclusion relates to social, spatial, and didactical aspects of education (Asp-Onsjö,2006)[^5].

-* The teacher is knowledgeable and confident in implementing research-based inclusive education.
+* The teacher has knowledge of and confidently implements research-based inclusive education.
-* The teacher is able to plan and adapt differentiated education, respecting the different needs of students.
+* The teacher is able to plan and adapt differentiated education that respects the different needs of students.
-* The teacher promotes supportive education, aiming at fostering independent, self-confident, and critical learners."
+* The teacher promotes supportive education aimed at fostering independence, self-confidence, and critical thinking in learners."

 (EUniWell,2022)[^6]